-(2) Owners of any plot of ground granted an exception as a habitat for nesting birds and/or small game may refrain from mowing (clear-cutting) a plot between April 1 and July 15.
-However, within this time frame, spot mowing or spot weed treatment is required where necessary to control the spread of noxious and/or invasive weeds.
+Owners of any plot of ground granted an exemption as per §1-1425.5. as a habitat for nesting birds and/or small game may refrain from mowing (clear-cutting) a plot between April 1 and July 15.
+However, within this time frame, spot mowing or spot weed treatment is required where necessary to control the spread of noxious and/or invasive vegetation.

-(3) Owners of any plot of ground granted an exception as a habitat for butterflies are required to mow (clear-cut) once a year only, either prior to April 1 or after September 30.
-However, within this time frame, spot mowing or spot weed treatment is required where necessary to control the spread of noxious and/or invasive weeds.

-4. Violations Constitute Nuisance.
-Any noxious grass, weeds or other vegetation growing upon any premises within New London Township and allowed to grow to a height to disperse seeds is hereby declared to be a nuisance and detrimental to the health, safety, cleanliness and welfare of the inhabitants of New London Township.

-5. Owner of Land Responsible.
-Every owner of land within New London Township is hereby declared to be the responsible person for ensuring complete compliance with the provisions of this Section.
+- a.
+Owners of any plot of ground granted an exemption as per §1-1425.5. as a habitat for butterflies and other pollinators are required to mow (clear-cut) once a year only, either prior to April 1 or after September 30.
+However, within this time frame, spot mowing or spot weed treatment is required where necessary to control the spread of noxious and/or invasive vegetation. - b.
+Any owner of property containing vegetation regulated by this section, regardless of any lease and/or transfer of possession of the property, shall comply with the terms of this section. - 3.
+Violations Constitute Nuisance.
+The growth of any noxious vegetation within New London Township exceeding 18 inches and/or mature to the seed production state is hereby declared to be a nuisance and detrimental to the health, safety, and welfare of the inhabitants of New London Township. - 4.
+Owner of Land Responsible.
+Any owner of land within New London Township is hereby declared to be the responsible person for ensuring complete compliance with the provisions of this section.
 This shall be so regardless of whether the owner resides on the premises.

-6. Allowable Exemptions and Non-Allowable Exemptions.
+5. Allowable and Non-Allowable Exemptions.